raiden-network/spec/terminology.rst

    payment channel
        An object living on a blockchain that has all the capabilities required to enable secure off-chain payment channels.

+   channel identifier
+       Identifier assigned by :term:`Token Network` to a :term:`Payment Channel`.
+Must be unique inside the :term:`Token Network` contract.
+See the :ref:`implementation definition <channel-identifier>`.

    Unidirectional Payment Channel
        Payment Channel where the roles of :term:`Initiator` and :term:`Target` are determined in the channel creation and cannot be changed.